AbdnCHDS/guidebook/pages/learn-R.md

 * [stackoverflow](https://stackoverflow.com/questions/tagged/r) is another common source of help
 #### Remember - If you are asking for help it is good practice to provide additional information about your R/RStudio version and other information about your environment.
 It's also a good idea to make and provide a Minimal Reproducible Example or [Reprex](https://www.tidyverse.org/help/).
 Sometimes making these can allow you to think about what might be going wrong and solve the problem yourself.

+## Further Information
+* [The Big Book of R](https://www.bigbookofr.com/) isn't actually a resource itself but instead is a sort of catalogue of other books related to almost any R topic you could be interested in.

 ### [Next: Collaboration with GitHub](collaboration.md)
 [Previous: Good code reviewing practices](code-review.md)